lmorchard/panic-ranger/README.md

 ### TODO

+* travis / circle (or lambda?) to auto-build & publish sketches on check-in

 * overall ui / control
   * zoomed out godseye for situational awareness and autopilot selection?
   * zoomed in manual piloting